sprockets/sprockets.clients.statsd/README.rst

 is used by the ``sprockets.mixins.statsd`` package.
 It can be used in your applications for sending metric values to statsd.

 The default statsd server that is used is ``localhost:8125``.
-The ``STATSD_HOST`` and ``STATSD_PORT`` environment variables can be used to set the statsd server connection parameters.
+The ``STATSD`` environment variable can be used to set the statsd server connection parameters.
+This should take the form of a URL, such as ``udp://statsd.service:8675``.
 Note that the socket for communicating with statsd is created once upon module import and will not change until the application is restarted or the module is reloaded.

 |Version| |Downloads| |Status| |Coverage| |License|